blazium-engine/blazium-docs/tutorials/animation/introduction.rst

 Onion Skinning
 --------------

-Godot's animation editor allows you use onion skinning while creating an animation.
+Blazium's animation editor allows you use onion skinning while creating an animation.
 To turn this feature on click on the onion icon in the top right of the animation editor.
 Now there will be transparent red copies of what is being animated in its previous positions in the animation.